What Restaurant Turnover Actually Costs (The $5,864 Per Quit)

 - Expected savings: $5,864 × 0.50 = $2,932

 ROI: 2.9x.
-That is a $1 in returns $2.93.
-Run it across a 30-person team where you’d typically lose 22 people a year and you are talking about a $30,000 retention spend that prevents fifteen quits (at half the team passing the 90-day mark) for $88,000 in saved replacement cost.
+Every $1 in returns $2.93.
+Run it across a 30-person team where you’d typically lose 22 people a year and you’re looking at a $30,000 retention spend that prevents fifteen quits (at half the team passing the 90-day mark) for $88,000 in saved replacement cost.
 Net benefit: $58,000.

 The number is sensitive to: